starkware-libs/starkex-data-availability-committee/README.md

 **A service to validate the data availability for a Starkware application**

+## Disclaimer
+The source code provided in this repo is meant to serve as a <em>reference implementation</em> for anyone who wishes to run a StarkEx data-availability committee node.
+This implementation **should not be used to run a committee node in a production environment!**

 ## Description
 The Starkware application holds a state of accounts that are updated according to an ordered series of transactions.
 It processes transactions in batches of varying sizes, based on size and time criteria.
 Following each batch, a Merkle tree is computed over all accounts resulting in a Merkle root representing the state following the batch which is eventually to be committed on-chain.
-Since only the root is committed on-chain, some mechanism is required to guarantee data-availability in case the operator goes rogue.
+Since only the root is committed on-chain, some mechanism is required to guarantee data-availability in case the operator goes rogue (thus assuring end users of self-custody).

 The Starkware application relies on a committee to guarantee data-availability of the off-chain data.
 Each committee member is responsible for keeping track of the data associated with